MKme/ResQ/Aircraft Files  and Design Ref/README.md

 # Aircraft Notes

+4-1-2020
+iNav fully updated and old settings manually inputted.
+433mhz telemetry working for wireless/mission July 2020 inav fully tested- just needs final autotune or pid adjustments trim good all modes working transition to RTH is still rough and too high throttle- would be nice to reduce this but seems to rely on rate or some combination

-See my YouTube videos in the ResQ playlist and also see my entire Github repo devoted to my drone configs (ALL OF THEM) here:
+See my YouTube videos in the ResQ playlist https://www.youtube.com/playlist?list=PLxyM2a_cfnzifVreG8aKurH-9nNYl8QLr

+and also see my entire Github repo devoted to my drone configs (ALL OF THEM) here:

 https://github.com/MKme/DroneConfigs